 - Full integration with system batch managers.
 There is no need to constantly download the latest version of antivirus from the official website and unpack the downloaded files.

-- Convenient syntax for displaying information about viruses when scanning in the terminal.
+- The convenient syntax for displaying information about viruses when scanning in the terminal.

 - CommunityIQ system.
 This is a database of malicious programs, which is built with the help of antivirus users.
 If there is some threat to one computer, the information about it is automatically sent to all Avast servers.